apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/CREATE-ROUTINE-LOAD.md

 The Routine Load function allows users to submit a resident import task, and import data into Doris by continuously reading data from a specified data source.

 Currently, only data in CSV or Json format can be imported from Kakfa through unauthenticated or SSL authentication.
+[Example of importing data in Json format](../../../../data-operate/import/import-way/routine-load-manual.md#Example_of_importing_data_in_Json_format)

 grammar: